Aryan-74/DSA-HealthcareAppointmentSystem-PBL/README.md

 ## ✨ Features

-1.Register and manage patients and doctors
+1. Register and manage patients and doctors
-2.Book appointments with automatic billing
+2. Book appointments with automatic billing
-3.Search functionality by name
+3. Search functionality by name
-4.Persistent data storage (text files)
+4. Persistent data storage (text files)
-5.Clear all data option
+5. Clear all data option

 ## 📊 Data Structures Used